This Immigrant Teaches Sewing Skills To Empower Refugees

 “Their lives in camps were very restricted, especially for the women,” Rastogi explained.
 Although the young ones had a higher level of education, the older ones were not very literate.

-“By talking to them I realized that these women were in such great need for money that whatever help we could give them had to fit into a money making project to keep them involved,” she said.

-“Some of them had sewing training from the camps and that’s how we had the idea for Dawn Creations,” Rastogi said.
+“By talking to them I realized that these women were in such great need for money that whatever help we could give them had to fit into a money-making project to keep them involved,” she said.
+“Some of them had sewing training from the camps, and that’s how we had the idea for Dawn Creations.”

 Developing Alternatives for Women in New Communities, or DAWN, was founded in 2013 with the goal of helping Bhutanese women improve their sewing skills at a competitive level in the U.S, while also providing community support, empowerment and a place of safety and acceptance.
 The idea was to give them the necessary resources so they could work as self-employed seamstresses.

 To get the organization started, Rastogi collected donations from the local Bath and Fairlawn communities, such as sewing machines, quilting fabric supplies and Indian silk.
 However, she soon realized that the secondhand gear wouldn’t be sufficient to produce high-quality material.
-The solution was to apply for grants such as the Knight Foundation and Hillier Family Foundation - which awarded the organization $17,000 dollars to buy new machinery, fabric and supplies.
+The solution was to apply for grants such as the Knight Foundation and Hillier Family Foundation ― which awarded the organization $17,000 to buy new machinery, fabric and supplies.

-The non-profit was then able to not only offer sewing classes for free, but to also pay the students for their time producing handcrafted material, giving them the opportunity to sell their items in fundraisers and local private parties.
+The nonprofit was then able to not only offer sewing classes for free, but to also pay the students for their time producing handcrafted material, giving them the opportunity to sell their items in fundraisers and local private parties.

 Despite the different levels of experience, students are now able to produce a wide range of unique pieces, such as felted soap, silk scarves, yoga mat bags, reversible yoga blankets made from cotton saris, kantha quilts, silk iPad cases, bed scarves and cushion covers.
 They get 80 percent of the sales profit ― and the remaining is used to pay for the nonprofit expenses.
 The price varies from $10 to $50 for each product.

-Dawn Creations equips each student with a sewing machine, table, cutting tools and supplies that they can take home.
+Dawn Creations equips each student with a sewing machine, table, cutting tools and supplies that she can take home.
 To keep the equipment they must attend at least two years of classes, held entirely by volunteers.
 The meetings happen twice a month on Saturdays, from 10:30 a.m. to 1:30 p.m., at the Patterson Community Center in Akron’s North Hill neighborhood.

-The classes are not limited to sewing lessons - Bhutanese women also learn how to communicate, get over their shyness, talk to the local community and gain confidence to have a voice in their homes and be successfully self-employed.
+The classes are not limited to sewing lessons.
+Bhutanese women also learn how to communicate, get over their shyness, talk to the local community and gain confidence to have a voice in their homes and be successfully self-employed.

 With the money from the products they sell, many women were given a chance to carve a path to a better life in Akron.
 According to Rastogi, one seamstress was able to buy an apartment with the money she got from selling her products.

-“We have to change their mindset in order to empower and encourage them to accomplish more things,” she told HuffPost.
+“We have to change their mindset in order to empower and encourage them to accomplish more things,” Rastogi told HuffPost.
 “In the camps they’re used to working for someone and being told what to do, now they have to be their own bosses and decide what they want.”

-As for next steps, Rastogi is hoping to find more retail companies to sell the refugees’ products.
-Recently, they also started to accept refugees from other countries, such as the Congo, Pakistan and Afghanistan.
+As for next steps, Rastogi said she hopes to find more retail companies to sell the refugees’ products.
+Her program also recently started to accept refugees from other countries, such as the Congo, Pakistan and Afghanistan.
 For the upcoming classes, experienced students will get a chance to mentor and teach beginners.

 “This is a community effort, it’s a two-way street,” Rastogi added.
-“Akron has gone through an amazing change because of the refugee population that came in - the refugees provide good quality service and the community returns them with acceptance and mentoring,” she said.
+“Akron has gone through an amazing change because of the refugee population that came in ― the refugees provide good quality service and the community returns them with acceptance and mentoring.”